summernote/summernote.github.io/00-getting-started.md

 Visit us on GitHub to clone or fork the summernote project.
 [project]({{ site.repository }})

-### Install with Bower
-Install and manage Summernote's styles, JavaScript, and documentation using Bower.

-{% highlight bash %}
-bower install summernote
-{% endhighlight %}

 ## Installation

 ### Requires HTML5 doctype